 To protect policyholders when their insurance companies can’t pay, insurance companies are required to be members of a state guaranty association, in essence a regulatory insurance policy that provides coverage when the original safety net fails.
 When our client’s business went into liquidation, the guaranty associations in 46 of the 50 states combined forces to handle the fallout and manage claims, collect premiums and make payments.

-Phil also provided risk assessment and analysis over the financial and operational areas, including investment, receivables, contractual requirements and actuarial processes.
-Additionally, he oversaw third-party administrator processes for premium and claims activities.
+He also provided risk assessment and analysis over the financial and operational areas, including investment, receivables, contractual requirements and actuarial processes, and oversaw third-party administrator processes for premium and claims activities.

 Safeguarding a Vital Resource

-Ultimately, Phil’s effort laid the foundation for honoring future claims.
-He ensured that the guaranty associations’ investment and receivables balances were accurate, appropriately monitored and controlled to fulfill forthcoming obligations.
+Ultimately, these efforts laid the foundation for honoring future claims, ensuring that the guaranty associations’ investment and receivables balances were accurate, appropriately monitored and controlled to fulfill forthcoming obligations.